vishalicious213/emoji-fighter/README.md

 # EMOJI FIGHTER

-Uses the Math.random() and Math.floor() functions to generate an integer and render two emoji characters from an array in a Street Fighter II matchup versus splash screen.
-After experimenting with Midjourney.ai, random backgrounds are also generated with new fighters.
+This was a Scrimba project that I added onto with customizations.
+The original project called for us to use the Math.random() and Math.floor() functions to generate an integer and render two emoji characters from an array in a Street Fighter II matchup versus splash screen.

+I completed that, and then after experimenting with Midjourney.ai, I added the ability for random backgrounds to be generated with new fighters.

 ## JavaScript concepts used:
 - arrays